Cat on a Hot Tin Roof: Revivals

-In 2008, an all-black production directed by Debbie Allen opened on Broadway.
+In 2008, an all-black production by first-time director Debbie Allen opened on Broadway.
 Terrence Howard made his Broadway debut as Brick, with James Earl Jones as Big Daddy, Phylicia Rashad as Big Mama, Anika Noni Rose as Maggie and Lisa Arrindell Anderson as Mae.
+The staging was originally planned for January 1995 with Jones as Big Daddy and Lloyd Richards as director, but Broadway theaters declined to host it for 13 years.
+Michael Musto gave the production a mixed review.
+Ben Brantley effusively praised Rose's performance, but labelled the revival unbalanced and "flabby."
+The play earned no Tony nominations, which The New York Times identified as a trend of Tony-voters rejecting the season's productions that were led by Hollywood actors.
+The play was financially successful, grossing $11.9 million from 125 performances.The producing team announced it had recouped its $2.1 million capitalization within 12 weeks.

-In November 2009, the production moved to London's West End, where Adrian Lester played Brick and Sanaa Lathan played Maggie.
-The West End production received the 2010 Laurence Olivier Award for Best Revival of a Play.
+In November 2009, the production moved to London's West End starring Adrian Lester (Brick) and Sanaa Lathan (Maggie), with both Jones and Rashad reprising their Broadway roles.
+The West End production received the 2010 Laurence Olivier Award for Best Revival of a Play and Jones received a nomination for Best Actor.

-In 2010, a production of the play opened at the University of Cambridge's ADC Theatre, and in January 2011, a production to mark Williams's 100th birthday was presented at the English Theatre in Vienna, Austria.
+In January 2011, a production to mark Williams's 100th birthday was presented with an American cast at the English Theater in Vienna, Austria.
 In 2011, the play was performed at the Shaw Festival in Niagara-on-the-Lake, Canada, starring Maya O’Connell as Maggie and Gray Powell as Brick.
-This production moved to the Guthrie Theater in Minneapolis in 2012.